patrickghidossi/forecaddie-ng/README.md

 ## About

 ForeCaddie is a dynamic golf scoring application.
-It enables the user to track detailed round statistics over variable periods of time to recognize and pinpoint the areas of their game that most need improvement.
+It enables the user to track detailed round statistics over periods of time to recognize and pinpoint the areas of their game that most need improvement.

 This version is an Angular 2 port of the original version built with JavaScript and JQuery as a final project at CodeCraft School of Technology.